Jeff Suppan: Pitching style

-As with many older pitchers, Suppan relies comparatively little on pitch speed to get outs.
-He is a finesse pitcher, using a variety of pitches with good movement to create weak contact for hitters.
-His expansive pitch repertoire includes a four-seam fastball and sinker in the mid-upper 80s, a cut fastball in the low-mid 80s, a changeup around 80, a big curveball at 70 and a slider in the upper 70s.
+As with many older pitchers, Suppan relied comparatively little on pitch speed to get outs.
+He was a finesse pitcher, using a variety of pitches with good movement to create weak contact for hitters.
+His expansive pitch repertoire included a four-seam fastball and sinker in the mid-upper 80s, a cut fastball in the low-mid 80s, a changeup around 80, a big curveball at 70 and a slider in the upper 70s.

 Restaurant

-Suppan, whose nickname is "Soup," is also a restaurateur.
+Suppan, whose nickname is "Soup", is also a restaurateur.
 His restaurant, Soup's Grill, is jointly operated with his wife.
 It is located in Woodland Hills, California.
 Soup's Grill closed in January 2016 to devote his time to being pitching coach for the Idaho Falls Chukars.

 Religion and activism

 Suppan is a devout Roman Catholic, appearing in the DVD Champions Of Faith and in Rosary Stars Praying the Gospel.
 He has spoken to the National Catholic Register about his faith.

 He appeared in a political advertisement alongside Patricia Heaton, Jim Caviezel, Mike Sweeney, and Kurt Warner, among others, during the 2006 World Series.
 The advertisement aired in opposition to Missouri Constitutional Amendment 2 (2006), which allows in Missouri any kind of embryonic stem cell research that is legal under federal law.
 The advertisement aired shortly after the airing of an earlier advertisement featuring actor Michael J. Fox The Fox advertisement had supported Amendment 2, as well as the campaign of United States Senate candidate Claire McCaskill.
 The Suppan advertisement did not explicitly mention the Senate race.
 The timing of both ads during a World Series that featured the St. Louis Cardinals was intended to draw the particular attention of Missouri voters.